igorabrandao/kegg-pathway-bottleneck/README.md

 # KEGG PATHWAY BOTTLENECK DETECTION
-Pipeline for detection of weaknesses in KEGG (Kyoto Encyclopedia of Genes and Genomes) metabolic pathways.
+Pipeline for detection of articulation points in KEGG (Kyoto Encyclopedia of Genes and Genomes) metabolic pathways.

 ## What's new about this?